MarcoABsouza/E-commerce-Logical-SGBD/README.md

 """
+## Procedure

-7. Create procedure in our db
+1. Create procedure in our db

 """